 The steps are as follows:

 1. Policy Template Provisioning.
 A Policy Template is provisioned and shall include the QoS monitoring configuration.
-The QoS monitoring configuration includes the parameters to be monitored, the reporting frequency (event triggered, periodic), and optionally the target entity of reporting and optionally the notification via UPF.
+The QoS monitoring configuration includes the parameters to be monitored, the reporting frequency (event triggered, periodic), and optionally the notification via UPF.

 NOTE 1: In case the 5GMSu AS is deployed as an EAS instance in the Edge DN, a local UPF can also be inserted for local access to the 5GMSu Edge AS.
 In order to reduce the latency used for exposure of the QoS monitoring results, the local UPF is expected to provide the notifications of network status directly to the 5GMSu AF and 5GMSu AS, or via a locally deployed NEF as defined in clause 5.8.2.17 of TS 23.501 [2].

+2. Service Access Information retrieval by 5GMSd AS.
+The 5GMSd AS retrieves Service Access Information from 5GMSd AF via reference point M3d.
+The 5GMSd AS subscribes to receive notifications from the 5GMSd AF about changes to the monitored QoS parameters for all relevant Dynamic Policies.

-2. Service Access Information retrieval.
-The Media Session Handler retrieves Service Access Information from 5GMSu AF via M5u.
+3. Service Access Information retrieval by Media Session Handler.
+The Media Session Handler retrieves Service Access Information from the 5GMSu AF via reference point M5u.

-3. Dynamic Policy activation.
+4. Dynamic Policy activation.
 The Media Session Handler within the 5GMSu Client obtains Service Access Information and triggers a dynamic policy activation.
 A Policy Template Binding is present within the Service Access Information for each provisioned Policy Template.
-Policy Template Bindings suitable for QoS monitoring are indicated by a QoS monitoring configuration included. .
+Policy Template Bindings include a QoS monitoring availability flag indicating whether QoS monitoring may be enabled when instantiating the corresponding Policy Template.
+The Media Session Handler determines whether to enable QoS monitoring based on its own knowledge or based on input from the 5GMSu-Aware Application, and sets a QoS monitoring enabled flag accordingly in the Dynamic Policy activation.
+If successful, the Media Session Handler subscribes to receive notifications from the 5GMSu AF about changes to the monitored QoS parameters for this Dynamic Policy.

-4. QoS Monitoring request.
+5. QoS monitoring request.
 The 5GMSu AF invokes the Npcf_PolicyAuthorization service or the Nnef_AFsessionWithQoS service with the requested QoS monitoring configurations.
 In the case where the 5GMSu AS is deployed in the Edge DN, the 5GMSu AF may additionally enable the exposure of QoS montoring results via the local UPF or local NEF in this step.

-5. The PCF accepts the request and enables QoS monitoring within the 5G System, i.e., by configuring the RAN and/or the (local) UPF for monitoring and reporting of target QoS parameters for the uplink media streaming.
+6. The PCF accepts the request and enables QoS monitoring within the 5G System, i.e., by configuring the RAN and/or the (local) UPF for monitoring and reporting of target QoS parameters for the uplink media streaming.